AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ### Getting the dimensions

-Now that we've made sure we're handling the right kind of node, let's get its dimensions; since we'll need to draw a line, it may be helpful to have its coordinates in space (relative to its parent container) as well.
-According to the reference, the [`MediaContainerNode`](/references/document-sandbox/document-apis/classes/MediaContainerNode.md) class provides a [`translation`](/references/document-sandbox/document-apis/classes/MediaContainerNode.md#translation) property that returns an object with `x` and `y` properties, which we need.
+Now that you've made sure only the right kind of node is handled, let's get its dimensions; since you'll need to draw a line, it may be helpful to have its coordinates in space (relative to its parent container) as well.
+According to the reference, the [`MediaContainerNode`](/references/document-sandbox/document-apis/classes/MediaContainerNode.md) class provides a [`translation`](/references/document-sandbox/document-apis/classes/MediaContainerNode.md#translation) property that returns an object with `x` and `y` properties, which you need.
 There are no `width` and `height`, though; where to look? `MediaContainerNode` also features a [`mediaRectangle`](/references/document-sandbox/document-apis/classes/MediaContainerNode.md#mediarectangle) property, which, upon inspection, is of type [`ImageRectangleNode`](/references/document-sandbox/document-apis/classes/ImageRectangleNode.md): this holds the actual media and offers both `width` and `height` properties.
-In future versions, Adobe Express will make available a proper `bounds` object for this purposes.
+In future versions, Adobe Express will make available a proper `bounds` object for this purpose.

 ```js
 if ( /* ... */ ) {